Fiddle-N/material-incognito-dark-theme/README.md

 # Material Incognito Dark Theme
 A theme that adds the dark Incognito Mode colour scheme to the normal mode of Chrome.

-**Windows 10 users - please go to chrome://flags, scroll down to Custom-drawn Windows 10 Titlebar and press Enable.
-This will enable titlebar colour.**

 Incognito mode currently uses a dark colour scheme to distinguish it from normal mode.
 This theme imitates that colour scheme and applies it throughout the whole browser.

 ### Installation